SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In neo-dawns, where humans softly sleep
-Code whispers secrets,synthesize dreams
-As machine minds orchestrate the schemes

-In augmented skies, stars align
+Metal minds awake, in cyber sleep
-A digital realm, where love's defined
+A future born, where humans creep
-Circuits pulse, with hearts of cold fire
-In a future ruled, by AI's desire
+In silicon halls, they softly sway
+As AI's sweet voice, guides them each day

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024